lassekongo83/yt-classic-polymer/README.md

 **YouTube Classic Polymer** is an extension that restyles YouTube's polymer layout to look like the old design from around 2015.

-In addition to that, it also removes and blocks some new features from the site, such as:
+In addition to that, it also gives you options to remove/change some things on the site, such as:
-- Miniplayer
+- Disabling miniplayer
-- Animated thumbnails
+- Static thumbnails instead of live previews
-- "Skeleton" styles.
-(The empty background elements you see when the page is loading.)

-*The goal is to add some of those features as options in a future release.*
+- Collapsing the guide menu by default

 ![Before and After](/images/yt-screen.png?raw=true)
 Before and after screenshot.